danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Chico             California              1930.423680
 ```

 One thing to note here and elsewhere: college towns (with their manicured campuses and perennially youthful populations) score well on some metrics in a way that may skew overall results.
-For instance, if a disproportionate number of city bicycle lanes are on-campus (as may be the case somewhere like Cambridge, Massachusetts), a high score may not actually be representative of the "adult" lived experience.
+For instance, if a disproportionate number of city bicycle lanes are on-campus (which could be the case in e.g. [Cambridge, Massachusetts](https://www.google.com/maps/@42.3732168,-71.1202181,16z/data=!5m1!1e3)), a high score may not actually be representative of the "adult" lived experience.

 ## Vegan-friendliness

 As a third factor, I wanted to find a metric for the type of community I'm looking to join/build in my future wintering destination.
 After considering a few options (e.g. existing EA or Rationality communities), and not finding enough data on smaller cities, I ended up choosing vegan-friendliness (and specifically the number of vegan restaurants per-capita) as a reasonable proxy.

-On its surface, this is a bit of an odd fit because, despite there being some excellent nearby vegan restaurants, I don't eat out very often.
+On its surface, this is a bit of an odd fit because, having access to some [excellent](https://www.kalishvegan.com/) [nearby](https://www.kalemyname.com/) [vegan](https://www.urbanveganthai.com/) [restaurants](https://www.samandgerties.com/), I don't eat out very often.
 And even though I think nearly everyone can and should be plant-based (see [my 2018 post](/blog/against-thanksgiving) on the topic), I don't have any hard restrictions when it comes to being friends, roommates, romantic partners, etc. with non-vegans.
-But it's still a potential source of social friction, and knowing someone has gone vegan makes it much more likely that we'll have significant political and philosophical overlap.
+But it's still a potential source of social friction, and knowing someone has gone vegan makes it much more likely that we'll have other areas of political and philosophical overlap.

 Getting the data on vegan restaurants was initially a bit of a pain, since I wrongly expected [Happy Cow](https://www.happycow.net/) (the vegan equivalent of Yelp) to be easily scrape-able.
 After toying with the idea of leveraging Mechanical Turk for the task, I eventually learned that Yelp itself has a [public API](https://www.yelp.com/developers) with an _excellent_ free tier.
 A few GraphQL queries later, and we get the following top 10 list of vegan restaurants per 100K: